karthikey-yadav/shipment-tracking/README.md

 Airflow container specifically.
 This is a common environment-parity issue in real pipelines — code that works on a laptop can fail once it runs inside an orchestrator with a different network context.

-## Mapping to XPO's domain

-This is deliberately shaped like a freight/logistics tracking system (hubs, delivery partners, delayed shipments) — the same category of data a logistics company like XPO deals with day to day.